 Forecasting for hidden costs

 The most common hidden, underestimated or just plain forgotten costs of ERP implementation are staff training, unanticipated customization and data conversion.
 You can mitigate many of the ‘hidden costs’ by anticipating the extra work, training, and features that your new ERP requires.
 However, there are often costs that come along later, after implementation, that you need to make provisions for.

-Sometimes, despite the best planning, you may find that you do need to re-engineer some of your internal processes, this can take time and resources that you had not planned for.
-If re-engineering of the processes won’t work, then you may need to go back to your vendor for customization that you didn’t originally budget for.
+Sometimes, despite the best planning, you may find that you need to re-engineer some of your internal processes; this can take time and resources that you had not planned for.
+If this won't work, then you may need to go back to your vendor for customization that you didn’t originally budget for.

 This, in turn, can mean retraining too, meaning more time and more resources you hadn’t planned for.
 However, there are often hidden bonuses to implementation that will counteract the costs, and having around 10% contingency budget built into your ROI projections will stand you in good stead for any unforeseen expenditure.

 6. Compile your budget

 Now that you have given some thought to what you expect from your ERP, what you do and do not need and which pricing model might be the best fit for your business, it is time to start getting in the quotes.
 Vendors and consultants can give you guidance and you can make comparisons accordingly.

 Use the vendor quotes to help hone your budget forecast but always be mindful of future costs, agility and ensuring you choose the features that will deliver a tangible benefit to your organization.

 Forecasting your ROI

 After much deliberation over budgets and costs, it is equally important to project expected returns.
 Assigning a value to your ERP implementation means going back to the original reasons you started the project.
 Reporting on cost-savings resulting from your ERP may even extend beyond those original objectives.
 Here are some of the main areas to look for an ROI: